 Make no mistake, a DUI in Alabama is serious and trying to handle a case like this on your own is a bad idea.
 Without quality legal representation, you could end up facing punishment for a DUI that is entirely unnecessary.

-Serious Consequences for an Alabama DUI
+Serious Consequences for a DUI in Auburn, AL

 According to Alabama’s DUI law (Alabama code §32-5A-191), a person is considered to be under the influence if their blood alcohol level is .08% or greater.
 If you are a minor, day care driver, or school bus driver and are arrested for a DUI, the threshold is .02% or greater.
 The threshold for a driver of a commercial vehicle is .04%.